JoseRoca/WinFBX2/docs/COM/DSAFEARRAY Class.md

 ```
 FUNCTION Append (BYVAL pData AS ANY PTR) AS HRESULT
-FUNCTION Append (BYREF cbsData AS CBSTR) AS HRESULT
+FUNCTION Append (BYREF bsData AS BSTRING) AS HRESULT
-FUNCTION Append (BYREF cvData AS CVAR) AS HRESULT
+FUNCTION Append (BYREF dvData AS DVAEIANT) AS HRESULT
 FUNCTION Append (BYVAL vData AS VARIANT) AS HRESULT
 ```